251 South Willard Street Burlington, VT 05402

 Phone: (802) 860-2700 or (800) 570-5858

 Each Champlain College degree is built on a foundation of uncompromising academic excellence.
-We're committed to teaching that matters, results that work and successful career outcomes for students.
+We're committed to providing effective, engaging education and successful career outcomes for students.
 This spirit of integrity informs every aspect of our educational experience.

-Small class sizes and a 14:1 student/teacher ratio create an intimate learning environment.
+Small class sizes—with an average 15:1 student/teacher ratio—create an intimate learning environment.
 You'll never join faceless crowds in cavernous lecture halls.
 Instead, you'll work closely with professors who offer individualized attention and address your personal areas of interest.
 These relationships often result in exciting internship and employment opportunities that come from your teachers' connections.

 Our Upside-Down Curriculum presents courses in your major in your first semester so you can devote four full years to developing the skills and instincts an exceptional career demands.
 You'll couple this experience-based learning with extensive fieldwork that further expands your capabilities and keeps you ahead of the curve.